Hitesh0s/auto-resume-sifter/README.md

 **Inference (two-stage):**

-1. **Name lookup** — a curated dictionary of ~60 common first names mapped to Male/Female.
+1. **Name lookup** — a curated dictionary of 92 common first names (48 male, 44 female — a mix of Western and Indian names) mapped to Male/Female.
 The candidate's extracted first name is looked up; if found, inference is marked as `name_lookup`.
 2. **Pronoun scan fallback** — if the name is not in the dictionary, the raw resume text is scanned for gendered pronouns: `he/him/his` → Male, `she/her/hers` → Female.
 A minimum of 2 occurrences and a clear majority (no tie) is required.
 Method marked as `pronoun_scan`.
 3. If neither method yields a result, the candidate is marked `Unknown`.